solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 #### Provide AWS account details to cert-manager

+Allow cert-manager access to configure DNS records in AWS.
+See cert-manager [docs](https://cert-manager.io/docs/configuration/acme/dns01/route53/) for more details on the access requirements for cert-manager.

-Add the access keys as a Kubernetes secret, so that cert-manager can access them:
+Once you have configured access, add the access keys as a Kubernetes secret, so that cert-manager can access them:

 ```shell
 export ACCESS_KEY_ID=...